Pulse shooting trial: Jurors see video of massacre inside the club

-ORLANDO, Fla. - The trial against the widow of a man who fatally shot 49 people and injured dozens more in a June 2016 attack at Pulse Orlando nightclub resumed Thursday.
+ORLANDO, Fla. - Testimony continued Thursday in the trial of Noor Salman, the widow of a man who fatally shot 49 people and injured dozens more in a June 2016 attack at Pulse Orlando nightclub.

+The case hinges on whether Salman, 31, knowingly helped her husband, Omar Mateen, plan the attack.
+She has pleaded not guilty to charges of aiding the support of a foreign terrorist organization resulting in death and obstruction of justice.
+She faces life in prison if convicted.

 Related Headlines